 Each module takes around 200 hours to complete, including the assignments.
 Although this is described as a part-time course, you decide how much time to devote to your studies and you can, in effect, study full-time if you wish.

-You have up to eight months to complete a module, but it is possible to do so in four to five months, with 10 to 12 study hours each week.
-On this basis, the PG Diploma could be completed in two to three years.
-The maximum registration period is seven years.
+You have up to six months to complete a module, but it is possible to do so in three to five months.
+The PG Diploma could be completed in a year.
+The maximum registration period is five years.

 At stage one, you will study the following modules: